-Empty homes are a wasted resource, particularly at a time when housing demand is steadily increasing.
-Dudley Council is committed to tackling privately owned empty homes by working with & providing support to owners, with a view to bringing their properties back to use.
+Empty homes are a wasted resource and we are committed to tackling privately owned empty homes by working with & providing support to owners, with a view to bringing their properties back to use.
 Empty home owners can potentially lose an average £7-8000 per year by leaving their properties empty.

-If you are the owner of an empty home and need help or advice to bring it back to use, please contact us (details to the right of this page)
+If you are the owner of an empty home and need help or advice to bring it back to use, please contact us.

 This scheme is specifically for owners of long term empty properties, to help bring about re-occupation through the provision of technical advice & financial assistance.
 Owners must be willing to repair their properties to meet the decent homes standard.
 Assistance is available where the property is to be owner occupied (subject to conditions) or rented out.
 If rented out, owners must accept Council nominated tenants and rent must be set at the prevailing local housing allowance level.
 For more information please contact our Empty Homes Officer on 01384 815118.